 US employers react to laws.
 The HWB will convince employers to prevent & correct health-harming abusive conduct.
 The WBI HWB campaign began in 2001.
 WBI State Coordinators create groups of Healthy Workplace Advocates to lobby legislators.

 From June 1997 until the present, the Namies have led the first and only U.S. organization dedicated to the eradication of workplace bullying that combines help for individuals via our websites & over 10,000 consultations, telephone coaching, conducting & popularizing scientific research, authoring books, producing education DVDs, leading training for professionals-unions-employers, coordinating national legislative advocacy, and providing consulting solutions for organizations.
 We proudly helped create the U.S. Academy of Workplace Bullying, Mobbing & Abuse.

 Freedom Week: What can Mental Health Professionals do?

-- Suggest the client attend a trauma support group.
+Suggest the client attend a trauma support group.
 Adopt a trauma-informed approach to clients abused in the workplace.

 Learn the consequences for the client of FMLA, Workers Comp, and Disability (short- and long-term).